DJJo14/kodi2home/README.md

 ## How is it done
 Kodi2home is not more than two websocket's connected to etch other.
 One to code lisening to the "NotifyAll" and the other one sending it to Home Assistant.
 Both of the websockets are already connected.
 It is done in a way Home Assistant uses kodi, so if it is liked, it can be intergated in to Home Assistant kodi intergration.

+### Reload keymap
+When you start the addon the keymap of kodi gets reloaded.
+So no need to restart all of kodi when changing the keymap(.xml), just restart the addon

 Tip's, commands or spelling error's, just submit an issue